LAarchie/medical-clinic/README.md

 ## System consists of various functionalities for different departments.
 Written in Java.

 The system is built for three separate departments: Reception, Management and Human Resources.
-Each of those departments require different set of functionalities, which will be described below.
+Each of those departments requires a different set of functionalities, which will be described below.

 ## Reception
 Reception should be able to: